monsoonmaelstrom/book2/book2.md

 “Because you didn’t trust me.”

-“Yes and no. I never thought you’d betray Liam, but I did consider the possibility that you might use him somehow to betray me.”
+“Yes and no. I never thought you’d betray Liam, but I did consider the possibility you might use him somehow to betray me.”

 “And you read it.”
 He phrases it such that I know it’s definitely a statement and not a question.